PageFlowPensacola/PageFlow/README.md

 corresponding margins adjusted to match the saved page rect (which does not take into account page text bounds).

-### Some Python ML/NLP Resources that may be useful

-* Lankchain - chat-focused
-* Giskrd - library for evaluating bias of models

 ### Alternative Rosuav Signature Recognition Algorithm July 2024

 * Maintain a previous row and a previous cell (in current row).
 Initially all zeroes.